leonardorb/hydrogen/README.md

 # :white_circle: Hydrogen

 An opinionated package for awesomeness.
 Standing in the shoulder of giants!
-Easily bootstrap your projects.
+Easily bootstrap your **React** projects.

 - [Webpack](https://webpack.github.io/)
 - [React](https://facebook.github.io/react/)